GhostofGoes/cgoes-cminus-compiler/README.md

 # uidaho CS445 - Compilers - Fall 2015
-The cminus compiler.
+# Cgoes Cminus Compiler (CCC)
+A compiler for Robert Heckendorn's C- (cminus) languager.
 Project for CS445:Compilers class at the University of Idaho.

-Very gory, VIEWER BEWARE!
-NSFL CODE AHEAD!
+VIEWER BEWARE!
+NSFL CODE!

 # License
     cgoes-cs445 is free software: you can redistribute it and/or modify